 The class and lab environment should be such that people are able to make the most of the lectures, space, time, and any other resource available to assist and enhance their learning experience.
 In order to guarantee the most efficient use of the resources there are several rules that must be obeyed at all times.
 Needless to say these rules are in addition to any civil and criminal laws as well as University and Department rules that could be in effect at any given time.
 The following rules are just examples and should not be construed to be the only applicable rules.
 Proper language must always be used and any unnecessary noises must be avoided at all times.
-Being a class environment you must use adequate clothing, shoes, and hands and eyes protection.
-Unauthorized use of any equipment is not permitted whether the equipment is property of the University of Puerto Rico or not.
-Anyone in the class must behave in a way that minimizes risks to others and self or danger to the facilities and equipment.
-Therefore, playing, eating, drinking, smoking or any other activity that could result in damage to the facilities, equipment, or represent a risk to anyone is not allowed.
-Failing to comply with these and any other norms or rules will result in access to the laboratory being suspended immediately and proper notification will follow.
+Being a class environment you must use adequate clothing and shoes.
+Anyone in the class must behave in a way that minimizes risks to others and self or danger to the facilities.
+Therefore, playing, smoking or any other activity that could result in damage to the facilities or represent a risk to anyone is not allowed.
+Failing to comply with these and any other norms or rules will result in access to the classroom being suspended immediately and proper notification to the dept. chairman will follow.
 If the fault is deemed by the faculty members to represent danger to people and/or property, further disciplinary actions may be pursued.